scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 ---------------

-The GraphTerm project extends the standard unix terminal to support many GUI-like capabilities.
+The GraphTerm project extends the standard unix terminal to support many GUI-like capabilities, including inline graphics display for data analysis and visualization.
 Adding features like clickable folder navigation to the CLI also makes it more touch-friendly, which is likely to be very useful on tablet computers.
 Incorporating GUI actions within the CLI allows recording of many user actions as